 Credit and counterparty risk is the risk of loss relating to a credit event or counterparty failure.

-The primary risk faced by the Firm in this area is of a significant macroeconomic event that cause economic volatility and uncertainty resulting in reduced investment activity.
-The Firm ensures that it has sufficient capital and reserves to cover short term loss of profitability and in such an event, would take steps to reduce the cost base.
+The primary risk faced by the Firm in this area is of a significant macroeconomic event that causes economic volatility and uncertainty resulting in reduced investment activity.
+The Firm ensures it has sufficient capital and reserves to cover short term loss of profitability and in such an event, would take steps to reduce the cost base.

 Notwithstanding the above, the Firm takes no market risk other than foreign exchange risk in respect of its accounts receivable and cash balances held in currencies other than GBP.
 No specific strategies are required or adopted in order to mitigate the risk of currency fluctuations.

 Liquidity risk is financial risk due to uncertain liquidity.
 Liquidity crises occur as a result of inadequate or failed internal processes and/or systems in relation to monitoring and managing asset/liability profiles and related cash flows.
-The Management Committee considers that Liquidity Risk is of such importance to the stability of any business to warrant detailed consideration separate to that of Operational Risk.
+The Board considers that Liquidity Risk is of such importance to the stability of any business to warrant detailed consideration separate to that of Operational Risk.